Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): The group of Texts were not correctly duplicated (specially group of group)
 - BUGFIX (Alban): When adding a new text, it was added in the back instead of the front like for parts
 - BUGFIX (Alban): The style (italic, bold, strikeout, etc...) for texts were not saved.
+- BUGFIX (Alban): Make the first display of each tab of the part library faster (especially on Mono which could take several seconds before)

 Bug fixed in 1.7.1.0:
 - NEW FEATURE (cimddwc): A shortcut key to bring the selection to front or send it to back (page up/page down by default)